How Wrappr was Born

 Over the next few euphoric and blurry weeks ahead, all of the wrapping paper and bags had been kicked around the house.
 I held on to them in the hope that they would someday become useful to me and I would think of some way to reuse them.
 Despite all my delays, they all eventually ended up in the place that they were designed to go - on the curb in a garbage bin.
 ‘If only they were recyclable’, I thought.
 But the dyes and plastic coatings on the bags and paper had robbed that opportunity.
 I could have reused the bags eventually, but it always felt a bit tacky to me to give someone a gift in a bag that has wrinkles and creases from previous use.
 And after all, the artwork was terrible.
 I wasn’t looking forward to reusing these ugly bags, and I was only thinking of doing it to avoid the sheer guilt of throwing them out.

 With a newborn baby in my arms, my knowledge of what was going on in the world had definitely diminished.
-I was no longer spending my morning commute reading news articles and having casual conversations with coworkers about the latest gossip or scandal.
+I was no longer spending my morning commute reading news articles and having casual conversations with coworkers about the latest news or scandal.
 Despite this, I was aware of the heightened attention that the climate crisis was getting worldwide.
 In the coming months, I heard about school children on strike from their classrooms and protesting to politicians and leaders who they believed had failed them and were robbing them of their future.

 At a time like this, why was anyone producing anything that could only be used one time?